kubernetes/enhancements/keps/sig-auth/541-external-credential-providers/README.md

   // Config holds additional config data that is specific to the exec
   // plugin with regards to the cluster being authenticated to.
   //
-  // This data is sourced from the clientcmd Cluster object's extensions[exec] field:
+  // This data is sourced from the clientcmd Cluster object's
+  // extensions[client.authentication.k8s.io/exec] field:
   //
   // clusters:
   // - name: my-cluster